The Plans Pull Down

 The folder must exist.
 Simply delete this file to turn off this feature.

 The passing percent value used is entirely the responsibility of the user.
 And it must be noted that differences between the plan and the reconstructed dose does not necessarily mean a plan delivery is bad.
 The reconstructed dose should be evaluated in terms of whether the plan is still acceptable.
 The reconstructed dose might even be an improvement.
+Be sure to review dose volume dose specifications under Dose Volume Histograms as an alternate method of evaluating a plan.

 This tool computes a differential volume histogram of the dose difference for a selected region of interest volume.
 The absolute difference is shown with a black curve.
 The positive difference, the computed dose greater than the downloaded dose, is shown with a red curve, and the minus difference is shown in cyan.
 You can toggle off and on each of the three curves separately.